openAccess/CDX-Writer/README.md

                                 containing screenshots
     --exclude-list=EXCLUDE_LIST File containing url prefixes to exclude --stats-file=STATS_FILE     Output json file containing statistics
+    --content-features          Add content feature fields to the end of the CDX line

 Output is written to stdout.
 The first line of output is the CDX header.